-Term insurance Return of Premium (TROP) is a variant of a term insurance plan in which the entire premium paid towards the plan is paid back to the policyholder at the end of the policy term.
-Under this plan, the policyholder receives back all the premiums paid (minus GST) in case he/she survives the entire policy term, provided all the premiums of the plan are duly paid.
+Term Insurance with Return of Premium (TROP) is a variant of a term insurance plan in which the entire premium paid towards the plan is returned back to the policyholder at the end of the policy term.
+Under this plan, the policyholder gets the survival benefits and receives back the premium (minus GST) paid to the insurance company.

 TROP (Term plan with return of premium) works in the same way as a term plan, providing a life cover to the life assured and their family members.
-However, the main difference between Term return of premium and a standard term insurance plan is the maturity payout offered by TROP.
+However, the main difference between the best term insurance with return of premium and a standard term insurance plan is the maturity payout offered by TROP.

 Term Plans